mn-mde-edfi/MDE-EdFi-Documentation/README.md

 # MDE-EdFi-Documentation

 ## SCHEDULE NOTES
-- This documentation now partially reflects the MDE Ed-Fi implementation for **School Year 2025-26**.
-Note that an Azure migration is changing several details compared to the 2024-25 school year, and the MDE team is still working on integrating those changes.
+- This documentation now mostly reflects the MDE Ed-Fi implementation for **School Year 2025-26**.
+Note that an Azure migration is changing several details compared to the 2024-25 school year, and the MDE team has completed most of those changes.
 Note that the [descriptor tables](./descriptorTables/) contents should be correct.

+The focus of Ed-Fi development for the 2025-26 school year was migrating to Azure (requiring new API URLs) and upgrading to EdFi version 6.2.

 Very few changes were implemented for the 2024-25 school year outside of some additional certification testing such as the [Deleting Resources Certification Scenarios](./sandbox_cert/sandbox_cert_h_deleting_resources.md) and [Joint Powers Certification Scenarios](./sandbox_cert/sandbox_cert_j_joint_powers.md).
 Overview documentation is available in [this folder](./2024-25%20MDE%20Ed-Fi%20Documentation/), including [this Joint Powers diagram](https://mn-mde-edfi.github.io/MDE-EdFi-Documentation/2024-25%20MDE%20Ed-Fi%20Documentation/Joint%20Powers%20District%20Scenarios%20Diagram.pdf).
  - _NOTE: Several new elements remain delayed for future years_.
 When found in this repository, those elements are marked as **"Postponed until further notice"**.